Why Trauma Informed Yoga?

 You are not broken.
 You are not alone.
 There are ways to heal.

-By developing a positive relationship with your body, practicing breathing techniques and mindfulness, you can begin the process of allowing your mind and body to reconnect.
+By developing a positive relationship with your body, practicing breathing techniques, customized movement, and mindfulness, you can begin the process of allowing your mind and body to reconnect.
 Through the process of practicing TIY, the neural networks in your brain can be rewired and balanced, which can provide relief from suffering.

-Trauma Informed Yoga establishes a safe space for you to begin to notice sensations in your body through gentle yoga postures.
+Trauma Informed Yoga establishes a safe space for you to begin to notice sensations in your body through customized yoga techniques.
 I offer variations for each posture, and students are invited to explore the level and pace of movement that feels best throughout the practice.

 TIY is an evidence-based treatment for PTS(D) and treatment-resistant trauma based on clinical trials performed at the Trauma Center in Brookline, Massachusetts by leading trauma researcher, Dr. Bessel Van der Kolk and yoga teacher David Emerson.